Modern Day Slavery and Emotional Shattering

 Dr. Paakala’s lived experience and extensive education provide the basis for LDM’s Biblical resources for survivors and those who support them.

-- Video Presentation by Alaine: Understanding Familial Trafficking
+- Video Presentation by Dr. Pakkala: Understanding Familial Trafficking

 - The Uniqueness of Familial Human Trafficking